 The Whitman men outscored Linfield 140-62 while the Missionaries women prevailed 127-78.
 Whitworth dominated the Linfield men 172-32 while the Pirate women came out out top by a 152-53 count.

 Linfield’s 200 freestyle relay squad finished .10 seconds behind the Missionaries.
-Kimura joined teammates Nikki Overton (Fr., Gresham, Ore.), Tori Nickerson (Soph., Oak Harbor, Wash.), and Megan Sandall (Sr., Bellevue, Wash.) to claim the runner-up finish (1:43.05).
+Kimura joined teammates Nikki Overton (Soph., Gresham, Ore.), Tori Nickerson (Jr., Oak Harbor, Wash.), and Megan Sandall to claim the runner-up finish (1:43.05).

-Kimura also was instrumental in the Wildcats’ runner-up finish against Whitworth in the 400 freestyle relay with teammates Overton, Elizabeth Fry (Fr., Bellevue, Idaho), and Sandall.
+Kimura also was instrumental in the Wildcats’ runner-up finish against Whitworth in the 400 freestyle relay with teammates Overton, Elizabeth Fry (Soph., Bellevue, Idaho), and Sandall.

 Whitworth’s Alisa Stang took the 200 freestyle (1:58.71) with Overton trailing by 3.29 seconds.